ganjinaoripova/introToIM/march5/description.md

 At the beginning I decided to write the code in three different files; for traffic light, car barrier and LED's that are being controlled with photoresistors.
 And then after making sure that each of my code works fine, I decided to put all of them in one file, which was very challenging.
 Afterwards I decided to check everything one by one, with writing short codes and checking them, which helped a lot.
 Designing the project also took a lot of time - hot glueing parts, making ... to attach LED's and overall designing the board.
-I am actually satisfied with the project I have made for such a short period of time.
-After talking with my siblings, my brother asked me to give him my project so he could play with it, which I am very happy of.
+I am actually very happy with the project I have made for such a short period of time.